 Several ways to explore Pompeii

 1 – You can go on a pre-booked guided tour (some smart people do this):

 2 – Hire a guide on the spot @ €100 (made for suckers and tourists).

-3 – Hire an audio guide that hawkers in the entrance are selling.
+3 – Hire an audio guide that hawkers at the entrance are selling.
 It’s just a recording of Pompeii’s Little Red Book (made for level 2 suckers).

-So you don’t want to be bogged down with a group of tourist with their enormous heads and giant iPads blocking the views?
+So you don’t want to be bogged down with a group of tourists with their enormous heads and giant iPads blocking the views?
 You don’t like dealing with hawkers with their incessant hawking (Stephen is a genius)?
 And you obviously could use €100 for other things besides giving it to some glorified guide on the street, right?

 You picked #4 – You Want a Do-It-Yourself Tour of Pompeii!